Seiya Suzuki Player Props: Cubs vs. Nationals

 Seiya Suzuki At The Plate

-- Suzuki has two doubles, a triple, a home run and nine walks while hitting .262.
+- Suzuki has two doubles, a triple, a home run and nine walks while batting .275.

-- Suzuki enters this game on a four-game hitting streak.
-During his last outings, he's hitting .211.
+- Suzuki enters this game on a five-game hitting streak.
+During his last outings, he's hitting .316.

-- Suzuki has reached base via a hit in 13 games this season (of 17 played), and had multiple hits in three of those games.
+- Suzuki has picked up a hit in 77.8% of his 18 games this season, with multiple hits in 22.2% of them.

-- Suzuki has driven in a run in six games this season (35.3%), including one multiple-RBI game.
+- Suzuki has driven in a run in seven games this season (38.9%), including one multiple-RBI game.

-- He has scored a run in eight of 17 games so far this season.
+- He has scored in eight games this year (44.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.